Artuuro96/dp-qualisis-server/README.md

 $ docker-compose -f docker-compose.yml up -d
 ```

+## Authentication and Authorization
+In order to run locally the project and test it, you need to run ACMA Service which is in charge of authenticate and autorize every user request.
+You have to download the repo https://github.com/Artuuro96/dp-acma-server and follow the steps to run it.

 ## Commit guidelines
 In order to create a new commit we encourage to follow the commit guideline specified in the [pull_request_template.md](./pull_request_template) file.